ripple-cloud/cloud/README.md

 # Ripple Cloud

-Ripple Cloud is a web service that provides endpoints to interact with apps in a device (eg: a Raspberry Pi).
+Ripple Cloud is a web service that provides endpoints to manage hubs and apps that runs on them.

-For this, your device must be running [Ripple Hub](https://github.com/ripple-cloud/hub).
+Any device that can run [Ripple Hub](https://github.com/ripple-cloud/hub) could be a hub (eg: Raspberry PI).

 ## Endpoints